 The difference between Selenium and PhantomJS is explained in the below-mentioned points:

-- Selenium has one component known as Selenium IDE, which one can use the same IDE for coding to debug.
+- Selenium has one component known as Selenium IDE, which can use the same IDE for coding to debug.
 This would not be the case for PhantomJS.

 Comparisons Table Selenium and PhantomJS

 Below is the comparison between Selenium and PhantomJS.